Connect with your exact customers

 For this particular research, Song focused on re-engagement.
 Why and how do users re-engage with Docs and Learn?
 Which behavioral archetypes and journeys are supported and which are left out?

 The team synthesized the findings into five behavior-based archetypes to help identify friction in customer journeys in order to simplify the experience.
 Song said, "Archetypes aren't just for product teams.
 They're for everyone.
 Our business goal is to have a shared understanding of who our customers are and what we can do for them.
 That includes an understanding of their behaviors, and more importantly their attitudes that explain why, which UserTesting is perfectly designed to uncover with its extremely diverse network of contributors who provide nuanced perspectives and insights, driven by their wide ranging roles, regions, demographics, psychographics, cultural and community influences like LGBTQ+, etc.

 The Microsoft team shared the results on the behavioral archetypes from the research in cross-team workshops across Microsoft.
-Feedback from these workshops is overwhelmingly positive.
-“We had everything from giggles of delight at recognizing someone else who 'behaves the same way that I do'; to moans of, ‘Oh God, I knew that was an issue, but watching this person try to do it is sooo painful’” said Price.
+Feedback from these workshops was overwhelmingly positive.
+“We had everything from giggles of delight at recognizing someone else who 'behaves the same way that I do'; to moans of, ‘Oh God, I knew that was an issue, but watching this person try to do it is sooo painful’,” said Price.